 Let’s add a little style to the “current” date, so it stands out.
 These are just my styles.
 You can totally do what you’d like here.

 I like the idea of styling the date numbers for weekends differently than weekdays.
 I’m going to use a reddish color to style those.
-Note that we can reach for the :not()
+Note that we can reach for the :not() pseudo-class to select them while leaving the current date alone:

-attribute in the markup for that, but the numbers won’t actually display unless we reveal them with CSS, which we can do on the ::before
+Oh, and let’s not forget the week numbers that go before the first date number of each week.
+We used a data-weeknumber attribute in the markup for that, but the numbers won’t actually display unless we reveal them with CSS, which we can do on the ::before pseudo-element:

 We’re technically done at this point!
 We can render a calendar grid that shows the dates for the current month, complete with considerations for localizing the data by locale, and ensuring that the calendar uses proper semantics.
 And all we used was vanilla JavaScript and CSS!